markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 starting inventory.

 Explicit character startup item attributes always override the class loadout.
+`start_active_items` can name any item in either explicit startup list when the game needs it to spawn active.
+The item still receives its normal ruleset `active` event, so state-specific visuals, light, durability, and other behavior remain defined by the item rather than the character.

 Rulesets assign engine-facing meaning through optional semantic attribute roles.
 The official mapping is: